feranmidere/Small-Statistics/README.md

 # Simple Linear Regression

--Only functional with bivariate data (x and y, where x is the sole feature and y is the target) and not multivariate data-
+*Only functional with bivariate data (x and y, where x is the sole feature and y is the target) and not multivariate data*

 This is a class which can be used to calculate a least squares regression line with the dependent variable y and independent variable x.